Tŷ Mawr Wybrnant

 Tŷ Mawr Wybrnant is a house located in the Wybrnant Valley, in the community of Bro Machno, near Betws-y-Coed in Conwy County Borough, North Wales.
 It was the birthplace of Bishop William Morgan, first translator of the whole Bible into Welsh.

 Restoration

 Tŷ Mawr Wybrnant is owned by the National Trust and has been restored to its probable 16th-century appearance.
-Despite its name (Tŷ Mawr, "Big House") it is very small by today's standards, but it houses some old furniture and a collection of Welsh Bibles, including William Morgan's Bible of 1588.
+Despite its name (Tŷ Mawr, "Big House") it is very small by today's standards.

+The property houses some old furniture and a collection of Welsh Bibles, including William Morgan's Bible of 1588.
 There are also other Bibles in many other languages, donated by visitors to the house from around the world.
+In May 2026 the house and Bible collection were featured in the BBC series Hidden Treasures of the National Trust.

 Access

 The house is most easily reached from the village of Penmachno, 4 miles from Betws-y-coed, but can also be reached from the A470 between Betws-y-coed and Dolwyddelan.

 Ty Mawr Wybrnant closed to visitors in early 2020 due to the COVID-19 pandemic.
 The collection of Bibles was temporarily moved to a dedicated exhibition at Chirk Castle.